Alf Lüdtke: Life

-Since the 1980s, Lüdtke has kept regular contacts in France and the USA, among other things through the International Round Table of History and Anthropology.
-Since the beginning of the 1990s he regularly was guest professor at the historical seminar at the University of Michigan and the University of Chicago.
-At the end of the 1990s first contacts with South Korea developed, which evolved into regular scholarly exchanges.
-Beginning in 2005, Lüdtke took part in the conferences on Mass Dictatorship at the Research Institute on Comparative Culture and History (RICH) in Seoul.
+From the 1980s, Lüdtke kept regular contacts in France and the USA, among other things through the International Round Table of History and Anthropology.
+From the beginning of the 1990s, he was regularly a guest professor at the historical seminar at the University of Michigan and the University of Chicago.
+At the end of the 1990s, Lüdtke's first contacts with South Korea developed, which evolved into regular scholarly exchanges.
+Beginning in 2005, he took part in the conferences on Mass Dictatorship at the Research Institute on Comparative Culture and History (RICH) in Seoul.
 From November 2008 to August 2013 he did seminars and workshops in South Korea as part of the "World Class University" program of the Korean National Research Foundation.